Skip to main content

 Update request configuration for the data source using HTTP proxy.

-We keep enhancing Data Manipulation Panel and collecting user feedback in search of fresh and challenging use cases.
+We keep enhancing the Data Manipulation panel and collecting user feedback in search of fresh and challenging use cases.

 The upcoming version of the plugin will be based on the Grafana 9 toolkit but will still preserve support for Grafana 8.5+.